mikedelong/kaggle-zestimate/capstone_report.md

 - _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
 - _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 For most people who own their house it will be one of the largest investment decisions they will ever make.
-Historically when a house is put up for sale the asking price is justified by looking at a handful of "comparables," determined during the real estate appraisal process.
+Historically when a house is put up for sale the asking price is justified by looking at a handful of comparable properties, or "comparables," determined during the real estate appraisal process.

 This initial asking price is essentially an anchor point for the sale of the house; the final sale price is sometimes higher than the initial asking price (in an especially tight market, where there are many buyers chasing relatively few houses), but more often the final sale price is lower, as time works against the seller in a number of ways, through the cost of continuing to owe money on the house, through the loss of liquidity from the seller not having the proceeds of the sale available, or because of preference of potential buyers for newly-listed properties.